 9.8 Season - 9.9 Special measures Plants are placed in high humidity 10.
-Inoculation 10.1 Preparation inoculum Culture on PDA or Mathur medium 10.2 Quantification inoculum Count spores and adjust to 10 spores per mL 10.3 Plant stage at inoculation Pre-germinated seed for soaking 5 days old seedlings for spraying 10.4 Inoculation method One of two methods may be applied: - Soaking pre-germinated seeds in a spore suspension for 2 minutes.
+Inoculation 10.1 Preparation inoculum Culture on PDA or Mathur medium 10.2 Quantification inoculum Count spores and adjust to 10 6 spores per mL 10.3 Plant stage at inoculation Pre-germinated seed for soaking 5 days old seedlings for spraying 10.4 Inoculation method One of two methods may be applied: - Soaking pre-germinated seeds in a spore suspension for 2 minutes.
 Seeds are planted in soil after inoculation - Spraying cotyledons with inoculum suspension 5 days after sowing 10.5 First observation 7 days after inoculation 10.6 Second observation 12 days after inoculation 10.7 Final observations 14 days after inoculation 11.
-Observations 11.1 Method Visual observation of symptoms 11.2 Observation scale 0: no symptoms 1: weak reaction with small superficial necrosis (dots or stripes) 2: necrotic lesions larger than 3 mm and/or deeply sunk into the tissue of hypocotyls and/or stems 3: dying plants 11.3 Validation of test Standards must show expected symptoms 11.4 Off-types - 12.
-Interpretation of data in terms of UPOV characteristic states - For soaking seeds: Resistant [9]: class 0 and 1 Susceptible [1]: class 2 and 3 For spraying cotyledons: Some flecks of necrosis can occur in the stem and some in the cotyledons of resistant varieties 13.
-Critical control points Monitor the inoculation pressure with a suitable variety e.g. with Pastoral.
-This variety has a weaker resistance and can give an indication of aggressiveness of the test.
+Observations 11.1 Method Visual observation of symptoms 11.2 Observation scale 0: no symptoms 1: weak reaction with small superficial necrosis (dots or stripes) 2: necrotic lesions larger than 3 mm and/or deeply sunk into the 3: dving plants 11 3 Validation of test Control varieties must show expected symptoms 11.4 Off-types - 12.
+Interpretation of data in terms of - UPOV characteristic states For soaking seeds: Resistant [9]: class 0 and 1 Susceptible [1]: class 2 and 3 For spraying cotyledons: Some flecks of necrosis can occur in the stem and some in the cotyledons of resistant varieties 13.
+Critical control points Monitor the inoculation pressure with a suitable variety e.g. with indication of aggressiveness of the test. l 1